-Note: All the writings of your assignment must be in a “soft” copy (in a single PDF file) by sending to Prof. Zhu <firstname.lastname@example.org> via an email attachment.
-You are responsible for the lose of your submissions if you don’t include “GC 74030-1″ or “CNS 80300-1” (exactly) in the subject of your email.
-For your programming part, in addition to the writing report including in the PDF file mentioned above, please also send your source code in a separate file (zipped if having multiple files in their original formats); please don’t format them into PDF or Word formats.
+Note: All the writings of your assignment must be in a single “soft” copy (in a single PDF file) by sending to Prof. Zhu <email@example.com> via an email attachment.
+You are responsible for the lose of your submissions if you don’t include “GC 74030-1 Assignment 1″ in the subject of your email.
+For your programming part, in addition to the writing report including in the same PDF file mentioned above, please also send your source code in a separate file (zipped if having multiple files in their original formats); please don’t format them into PDF or Word.
 Please don’t send in your images and executable.
 You may want to include images, tables, etc. in your report as they show results of your work.

 Please don’t forget to write your name and ID (last four digits) in both your report and the code, right after the title (if any) of your report.
 Then under your name, please write this statement:

 “The work in this assignment is my own.
 Any outside sources have been properly cited.”

 Without writing this statement, you will not be able to get any score.

 A. Writing Assignments (15×3 = 45 points)

 - How does an image change (including at least, objects’ sizes in the image, field of view, etc.) if the focal length of a pinhole camera is varied?

 - Give an intuitive explanation of the reason why a pinhole camera has an infinite depth of field, meaning everything is in focus regardless of the distances of the objects, and why a thin lens camera model will cause blurs on images.

 - Prove that, in the pinhole camera model, three collinear points (i.e., they lie on a line) in 3D space are imaged into three collinear points on the image plane.
 You may either use geometric reasoning (with line drawings) or algebra deduction (using equations).